 The report analyzes configuration of the Hyper-V infrastructure against a set of recommended settings and best practices, identifies clusters, hosts and\or VMs that are configured inefficiently and verifies problem areas to help mitigate issues and prepare VMs for backup with Veeam Backup & Replication.

-- Verification Results chart displays the share of failed and passed verification tests, and tests that completed with warnings.
+- The Verification Results chart displays the share of failed and passed verification tests, and tests that completed with warnings.

-- Assessment Criteria table lists criteria used in the report to assess the Hyper-V infrastructure, and shows the assessment results.
+- The Assessment Criteria table lists criteria used in the report to assess the Hyper-V infrastructure, and shows the assessment results.

 The report takes into account the following criteria when analyzing Hyper-V configuration: